Back to DWU AI Articles

 • Pre-booking and discount programs: dynamic pricing mechanisms that fill vehicles during off-peak periods

 Dynamic pricing—adjusting rates based on demand, occupancy, and time-of-day—used at 12 of 31 large-hub airports (DWU survey, 2025), similar to airline yield management.
-Mobile apps and real-time availability displays enhance the passenger experience and parking revenue optimization.
+Mobile apps and real-time availability displays enhance the passenger experience and increase parking revenues.

 Transportation Network Company (TNC) services (Uber, Lyft) have impacted parking revenue at 15 of 31 large-hubs (DWU survey, 2025), as passengers substitute paid parking for ride-share pickup in designated areas.
 Some airports have implemented TNC-specific fees or separate pickup zones to mitigate revenue loss.